kcp-dev/kcp/docs/content/concepts/apis/identity-rotation.md

 rotation controller places on the export, which is replicated to every shard with it) and maintains its own entry via server-side apply.
-Shards without any binding of the export report a `0/0` entry, so the rotation controller can tell "not reported yet" from "nothing to drain". `status.migratedBindings` / `status.totalBindings` are the sums over all shard entries, and the `Drained` condition — which gates alias retirement — only becomes true once every shard known to the cache server has reported a fully migrated entry.
+Shards without any binding of the export report a `0/0` entry, so the rotation controller can tell "not reported yet" from "nothing to drain".
+Each entry also records the identity hash it was evaluated against (`identityHash`): the export's spec and status replicate as separate updates, so a shard can briefly see the annotation next to the pre-rotation `status.identityHash`; the annotation therefore carries the target hash, and the rotation controller ignores entries evaluated against any other hash. `status.migratedBindings` / `status.totalBindings` are the sums over all valid shard entries, and the `Drained` condition — which gates alias retirement — only becomes true once every shard known to the cache server has reported a fully migrated entry for the new identity.
 Per-binding progress lives in each `APIBinding`'s `IdentityMigrationCompleted` condition and `status.boundResources[].identityHashes` bookkeeping (which lists every hash still holding data for that resource until the drain is